godotneers/G.U.I.D.E/docs/_docs/usage/04_extending_guide.md

 - asks them in order if they `supports` the input, and
 - uses the first renderer that returns `true`.

 This means you can override built‑in behavior by using a smaller priority.
+G.U.I.D.E's built-in renderers have the following priority:

+- `GUIDEControllerRenderer`: `-10`
+- `GUIDEFallbackRenderer`: `100`
+- All other renderers: `0`

 ### Registering your renderer